a2s-institute/foundations_course/content/ros/ROS Installation/README.md

 ## Installation menu

-You can choose between four options when executing the script (choose option __4__ if you don't have ROS yet):
+You can choose between four options when executing the script (choose "Install everything" option if you don't have ROS yet):

 ### 1. Install ROS